-Students will learn the tools and equipment for installing veneer stone; applications of hanging wire, scratch coat, flashings, vapor barriers, drain mats, to hang stone and point the mortar joints.
+Students will learn to use the tools and equipment for installing veneer stone; to apply hanging wire, scratch coat, flashings, vapor barriers, and drain mats; to hang stone; and to point the mortar joints.
 Students will learn the different types of patterns stone can be laid in.